Nested Sampling

 3. Terminate: Stop when the estimated remaining evidence contribution is negligible (typically when \(\mathcal{L}_{\text{max}} \times X < \epsilon \times \mathcal{Z}_{\text{current}}\))

-4. Compute evidence: Numerical integration via trapezoidal rule: $$\mathcal{Z} \approx \sum_{i=1}^{M} \mathcal{L}_i^* \Delta X_i$$ where \(\Delta X_i = X_{i-1} - X_{i+1}\) (or variants)
+4. Compute evidence: Numerical integration (trapezoid rule): $$\mathcal{Z} \approx \sum_{i=1}^{M} \mathcal{L}_i^* \Delta X_i$$ where \(\Delta X_i = \tfrac{1}{2}(X_{i-1} - X_{i+1})\) is the trapezoid weight (or \(X_{i-1} - X_i\) for the simpler left-rectangle approximation)

 5. Extract posterior: Samples \(\{\mathbf{\theta}_i^*\}\) with importance weights \(w_i = \mathcal{L}_i^* \Delta X_i / \mathcal{Z}\)

-Key Challenge: Step 2 requires sampling from a constrained prior (the hardest part).
-This demo uses a simple rejection sampling approach: draw from the prior and reject if \(\mathcal{L} \leq \mathcal{L}_{\text{min}}\).
+Step 2 requires sampling from a constrained prior, which is the hardest part of the algorithm.
+This demo uses simple rejection sampling: draw from the prior and reject if \(\mathcal{L} \leq \mathcal{L}_{\text{min}}\).
 Real implementations use MCMC within nested sampling (e.g., slice sampling, Metropolis) or advanced techniques like MultiNest's ellipsoidal decomposition or dynesty's dynamic nested sampling.

 Target Distributions